Reversing Grave’s DiseaseJuly 19, 2017

 Bottom Line: I know that weight can be a struggle, and it affects so many of us.
 While it is changeable, it is certainly not easy – it takes effort, time, and discipline.
 Given the lives we lead, this is not always easy to do.
 So, I do like the thinking that one could be heavy while still doing things to improve their health (and escape the associated risks).

-- Those that had weight, and had no risks
+- Had weight, and had no risks

-- Those that had weight, and had risks
+- Had weight, and had risks

 In order to get some really good “science” out of these studies, we needed all four of these groups to be compared against one another – rather than siloing them and studying them on their own.

-A recent study compared three and a half million adults (1), and of those roughly 22% were obese.
+A recent study compared three and a half million adults1, and of those roughly 22% were obese.
 How do we figure out when to classify someone as “obese”?
 We define weight in terms of body mass index (BMI).
 While there might be some shortcoming, it remains a good tool for research and health studies.
 Here’s how you can read your BMI:

 - Between 25 – 30: Overweight